joseprupi/joseprupi.github.io/docs/_posts/2024-11-01-llms-model-validation.markdown

 #### Intro

-Although it might seem straightforward, let's begin with what I mean by model validation in this post.
+Let's begin with what I mean by model validation in this post.
 Yes, it involves ensuring that models function correctly, a broad topic in itself, but this is specifically focused within the US banking environment.

 So, what does Chat GPT say about model validation in this context?